 NO MATTER WHAT THE OUTCOME IS...

 So it's important for clients to commit to the WHOLE process before signing up with us.
-Our followup sessions are not a touchup just to fill a few missing spots.
+Our follow-up sessions are not a touchup just to fill a few missing spots.
 This is the next layer in a work of art and could take as long, or longer than the initial visit in some cases.
-We can only implant so much color at one time before the skin become over worked.
+We can only implant so much color at one time before the skin becomes overworked.
 If it becomes overworked, it takes longer to heal, therefore less color heals in.

 PLEASE UNDERSTAND THAT WE HAVE NO CONTROL OVER THE OUTCOME ONCE THE COLOR IS APPLIED.
 IT IS UP TO YOU TO TAKE CARE OF YOUR SKIN.

-YOUR EXPERIENCE IS JUST AS UNIQUE AS YOU!
+YOUR EXPERIENCE IS JUST AS UNIQUE AS YOU ARE!

-After a treatment, your skin will turn red and inflammed to varying degrees.
+After treatment, your skin will turn red and inflamed to varying degrees.
 So instead of judging based on that image, refer back to your before and after photos and KNOW that the swelling will subside and the color will lighten!